-Guidance: Spring Break Travel Advisory
+Guidance: Current Travel Advisory

 A travel ban is anticipated for citizens of the following countries: Afghanistan, Bhutan, Cuba, Iran, Libya, North Korea, Somalia, Sudan, Syria, Venezuela, and Yemen.